Passadumkeag, Maine

-Passadumkeag is a town on the east bank of the Penobscot River at the confluence with the Passadumkeag River in Penobscot County, Maine, United States.
+Passadumkeag (Penobscot: pαsítαmkik) is a town on the east bank of the Penobscot River at the confluence with the Passadumkeag River in Penobscot County, Maine, United States.
 The population was 356 at the 2020 census.
-Passadumkeag is a word of the Penobscot people meaning "quick water".
+Passadumkeag or pαsítαmkik is a word of the Penobscot people meaning "at the land beyond the gravel bar", also glossed as "quick water".

 History

-The name "Passadumkeag" derives from the Penobscot language and means "quick water".
+The name "Passadumkeag" derives from the Penobscot language and means "at the land beyond the gravel bar".
 The area was originally inhabited by the Penobscot Nation, who used the river and surrounding forests for hunting, fishing, and travel.
 European-American settlement began in the early 19th century, with sawmills established along the river to process timber floated downstream.

 Geography

 According to the United States Census Bureau, the town has a total area of 23.07 sqmi, of which 22.92 sqmi is land and 0.15 sqmi is water.